HossamAbdelraof/ECE-Projects/Project1/Readme.md

 3. Stage 3: soldering all component together and on the glove.
 4. Phase 4: Apply a ML model to classify the movement, expect whatever movement is correct or not.

+#### Each stage is accurately explained in a file bearing the same name with drivers and codes